bji219/XcodeToExternalHardDrive/README.md

 Steps:

 1. Create a new user for your mac.
+- Go to "System Preferences > Users & Groups" and click the "+" button to create a new user.

 # ![alt text](https://github.com/[bji219]/[reponame]/blob/[branch]/image.jpg?raw=true)

 3. Set the new user's home directory to be your external hard drive.
+- Right click on the new user and choose "Advanced Options"
-4. Enable downloads and apps from anywhere using the command:
+5. Enable downloads and apps from anywhere using the command:

 ```
 sudo spctl --master-disable